Dendrobium

 Key Constituents: Alkaloids, Dendrobine, Dendramine, Dendroxine.
 Sesquiterpenes, Polysaccharides

-History/Folklore: Good quality dendrobium is said to be shiny, golden in color and pliable.
+History/Folklore: Good quality dendrobium is said to be shiny, golden in color, and pliable.
 It is the white pulpy insides that contain the tonic properties.
 Both the flowers and stems are edible.
-In Thailand, they are deep fried and eaten as snacks.
+In Thailand, they are deep-fried and eaten as snacks.
 In Nepal, the flowers are pickled.
 It is well known as a Lung, Stomach, and Kidney Yin tonifying herb.

 True Dendrobium (Shi Hu) is considered to be “true shi hu” and is the highest quality of dendrobium available.
-Often in the market place it is substituted with You Hua Shi Hu (Ephemerantha fimbriata), another plant in the orchid genus that has similar properties as true shi hu, but is considered less potent and effective.
+Often in the marketplace, it is substituted with You Hua Shi Hu (Ephemerantha fimbriata), another plant in the orchid genus that has similar properties as true shi hu, but is considered less potent and effective.
 It is also therefore more expensive than its substitute.
-Products marked “wild” are often actually cultivated as the plant is endangered and illegal to wild craft, so buyer beware!
+Products marked “wild” are often actually cultivated as the plant is endangered and illegal to wild-craft, so buyer beware!

 Dendrobium is especially noted for being a Kidney Yin tonic.
 The Chinese Taoists used it as a daily tea to promote longevity and help build Jing (Essence).
 Restoring Kidney Jing strengthens the whole body.
 It is said to increase the sexual fluids in men and women as well as increasing saliva.
 Peking Opera masters have used dendrobium tea to protect their throats and voice.